buttplugio/stpihkal/stpihkal/hardware/petrainer.md

 Module for connecting to a Petrainer Shock Collar and sending commands

-This module implements a framework to send On-Off-Key-encoded messages over radio using rfcat, and a class that controls the collar's shock function.
+This module implements a framework to send On-Off-Key-encoded messages over radio using an rfcat dongle, and a class that controls the collar's shock function.

+Credit to XMPPWocky (https://twitter.com/xmppwocky) for the proof of concept control code.
-The code was originally written by # TODO and was modified by definite_purple to hopefully work with python3.
+It was modified by definite_purple to work with python3.
 Although she was not able to test it, because she doesn't have the hardware.

 rflib can be obtained here: https://bitbucket.org/eviljonny/rflib bitstring over pypi or here: https://github.com/scott-griffiths/bitstring

-The code in this form was written for the buttplugio/stpihkal github repo
 """